Adam-Antios/monograph-template/README.md

 ## Introduction

-Monograph is mainly a template suitable for diploma theses and doctoral dissertations.
+Monograph is a template, mainly suitable for diploma theses and doctoral dissertations.

 ## Instructions for Use